KylePalko/yeezy-cache/README.md

 ## Key

 Yeezy tries to be as simple as possible to use.
 However, if you cache two functions with the same name and same number and types of arguments **collisions will occur**.
-By default Yeezy uses the name of the function for internal cache indexing.
-Therefore, if this is a possibility it is required you use the `key` option to prevent collisions.
+By default Yeezy hashes the function name and arguments to produce a key which references the functions cache.
+Therefore, in these edge-cases, it is required you use the `key` option to prevent collisions.

 ```
 import { cache } from "yeezy-cache"